 You also can front-load your 529 college savings plan accounts for children/grandchildren.
 These accounts can be front-loaded with five years' worth of annual exclusion gifts at one time without incurring any gift tax.
 This, in essence, removes these funds and future income taxes on them from your estate, and the earnings in these accounts will grow tax-deferred.
 Provided the distributions are used for qualified higher education expenses, they are also federal income tax free!

-If you have not created a comprehensive estate plan and evaluated the impact of various taxes on your estate, then you need to speak with the experienced estate planning attorneys at John Burns Law, PLC sooner rather than later.
+If you have not created a comprehensive estate plan and evaluated the impact of various taxes on your estate, then you need to speak with the experienced estate planning attorneys at John Burns Estate & Elder Care Law, PLLC sooner rather than later.